dorado-ai-devops/devops-ai-lab/README_ENG.md

   Flask-based API gateway that routes requests to various AI microservices (log analyzer, helm linter, pipeline generator).

 - 🧩 **ai-mcp-server**
-  FastAPI service for symbolic traceability.
+  FastAPI service for traceability.
 Receives messages from Jenkins and transforms them into auditable MCP messages.

 - 📊 **streamlit-dashboard**
   Streamlit interface to display prompts/responses/MCP data in an auditable way, with filters and SQLite-based traceability.